 - Property Damage coverage in the amount of $15,000 per accident, to pay for damages to other vehicles as well as other property

 State law also requires that drivers carry uninsured/underinsured motorist coverage for bodily injury matching the minimum liability limits.
 This coverage can be waived if the insured refuses it in writing.
-There is no requirement for property damage coverage under uninsured/underinsured motorist.
+There is no requirement for property damage coverage under uninsured/underinsured motorist, though it is often offered.

 In order to create a comprehensive insurance policy to cover the many risks of operating a vehicle, Idaho drivers have a list of available coverage options to choose from.